 Consider more than the fur coat

 There are other things to consider before exposing your pet to the elements.
-In addition to the robustness of their coat, you should consider size of the dog, age, and overall health.
-Smaller dogs are more likely to get cold earlier that larger dogs.
+In addition to the robustness of their coat, you should consider size of the dog, age and overall health.
+Smaller dogs are likely to get cold more quickly than larger dogs.
 Old dogs and puppies — much like senior citizens and babies — likely need more protection than those in the “prime” of their lives.
 Health and physical fitness play roles as well.
-Dogs with weaker immune system, for instance, don’t need more stress on their bodies, so make sure they’re protected.
+Dogs with weaker immune systems, for instance, don’t need more stress on their bodies, so make sure they’re protected.

 What kind of protection?

 There are dozens of coats for pets out there.
 Some are essentially blankets that are made for dogs, while others are more functional, with pockets, reflective surfaces, etc. You’ll have to decide what’s right for your dog, but here are some important things to consider:

 - Fit — Make sure it’s snug on your dog but doesn’t restrict movement.
 Measure your dog’s length, width and chest size to assure a proper fit.

 - Material — Some materials are better suited for some environments, so make sure yours is compatible.
 For instance, if your dog is out in wet conditions a lot, waterproofing is a must.
 Some dog coats have a temperature rating, so if you’re looking at walks in extremely cold conditions, ensure the coat is suitable for the job.